What to Do with Ripped, Torn or Damaged Money

 |Denomination||Estimated Lifespan||How Many are in Circulation?|

 Notice the varying years for each denomination of currency.
-Why is the average lifespan of a $5 or $10 bill so much shorter than that of a $100 bill?
+So, why is the average lifespan of a $5 or $10 bill so much shorter than that of a $100 bill?

 According to the Federal Reserve Board of Governors, “larger denominations such as $100 notes are often used as a store of value, which means they pass between users less frequently than lower-denominations such as $5 notes, which are more often used for transactions.”